Educational

 Conversational API documentation uses AI chat interfaces to let developers ask questions in natural language and receive immediate answers.
 Instead of searching through pages manually, developers type questions like "How do I authenticate with OAuth?" and get direct responses with code snippets and relevant links.

-These systems often use Retrieval Augmented Generation (RAG), an AI technique that improves the accuracy and relevance of Large Language Models (LLMs).
-RAG retrieves information from an authoritative knowledge base—in this case, your API specification and documentation—to ground the model's response before generation.
+These systems often use Retrieval Augmented Generation (RAG), an AI technique that improves the accuracy and relevance of generative AI models.
+RAG retrieves information from an authoritative knowledge base, in this case, your API specification and documentation, to ground the model's response before generation.
 The system parses queries, searches documentation, and generates contextual answers.

 These tools typically integrate directly into documentation sites as chat widgets or search bars, working alongside traditional reference pages.